By Ken Zurski

 After the success of “Real People,” several spin-offs,”Speak Up America” and “Real Kids,” were launched but failed to ignite like its predecessor.
 The original “Real People” eventually signed off in July of 1984.

 But the concept did not die.
-Nearly a decade later, when Americans could videotape their own silly segments of pratfalls and embarrassing blunders, “America’s Funniest Home Videos,” debuted on the ABC network in 1989.
+Nearly a decade later, in 1989, when Americans could videotape their own silly segments of pratfalls and embarrassing blunders, “America’s Funniest Home Videos,” debuted on the ABC network.

 Like “Real People,” AFV as it was called, became an unexpected hit.